Directed by James Gray. Starring Charlie Hunnam as Percy Fawcett, James Pattinson as Costin, and Tom Holland as his son.

 The film is decidedly Old School, straight out of Haggard and Kipling.
 Early on, Kipling’s poem, “The Explorer” (1898) is quoted, and its message resonates throughout:

 “Something hidden.
 Go and find it.
-Go and look behind the Ranges—
+Go and look behind the Ranges—And we go there, all too willingly, even if we are not sure of our destination.

 Something lost behind the Ranges.
 Lost and waiting for you.
 Go!...